flyingsl0ths/Concord/README.md

 -- Systems can be enabled and disabled
 -- When systems are disabled their callbacks won't be executed.
 -- Note that pools will still be updated
--- This is mainly useful for systems that display debug information -- Systems are enabled by default
+-- Systems are enabled by default

 -- Enable a System